buggyrace/buggy-race-server/README.md

    * check the server is running (e.g., deployed on Heroku)
    * set up the database or make sure it's empty if carrying over from previous year
-   * make sure all the config is set, including external URLs: see `env.example` — that includes the `REGISTRATION_AUTH_CODE` code you'll need to set up administrators
+   * make sure all the config is set, including external URLs: see `env.example` — that includes the `AUTHORISATION_CODE` code you'll need to set up administrators

 1. Go onto the server and register your own user —